OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- for horizontal text translations, translate all at once

 - when a new level starts, animation should begin with :
   - left : ammo / numbers resetting to their normal values
   - updown : level number and target changing